edrumwri/robotics-course-materials/_posts/2016-02-27-differential-kinematics.markdown

 #### Computing the Jacobian matrix for translational motion only (3D)
 Translational motion in 3D will yield a Jacobian matrix with three rows.

-TODO: define p^o as origin of frame p in the global frame

 A column of the Jacobian matrix takes the following form for translational motion with a revolute joint:

 \begin{equation}